rolspace/www.rolandoramos.tech/_posts/2017-08-07-sitecore-and-sql-server-linux.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

-A few weeks ago I ran into a problem with my work computer.
-For some reason I could not install SQL Server Express, or any other version.
-I kept getting an error about some internal service not being installed correctly.
+A few weeks ago, I ran into a problem with my work computer.
+For some reason, I could not install SQL Server Express, or any other version available from Microsoft.
+I kept receiving an error about some internal service not being set up correctly during the installation.
 I spent some time trying to find a solution, but I could not come up with any answers.

 I decided to attempt something else, so I tried to run the MSSQL Server Docker image on my computer as a Windows container.
 That did not work either.
 I followed the setup instructions provided, checked the Docker logs, and I did as much Google research as I could to get it working.